apnadkarni/blt/man/scrollset.rst

     # Create a new scrollset
     blt::scrollset .ss

-A new Tcl command ".ss" is also created.
+A new TCL command ".ss" is also created.
 This command can be used to query and modify the scrollset.
 For example, you can specify the scrollbars and child widget to use with the scrollset's **configure** operation.